 - 11.1.3.1 Ethics approval is valid for one year only from the date of approval on the official final approval letter.
-An annual continuation report must be submitted to the HSREC a minimum of 8 weeks before the ethics approval expiry date, so that the submission can be reviewed and the project re-approved for the next year prior to the expiry date.
-No research may continue without this process and re-approval. - 11.1.3.2 Continuation reports: - 11.1.3.2.1 All clinical trials falling under the jurisdiction of SAHPRA must submit a progress report to SAHPRA six monthly.
+An annual continuation report must be submitted to the HSREC a minimum of eight (8) weeks before the ethics approval expiry date so that the submission can be reviewed and the project reapproved for the next year prior to the expiry date.
+No research may continue without this process and reapproval. - 11.1.3.2 Continuation reports: - 11.1.3.2.1 All clinical trials falling under the jurisdiction of SAHPRA must submit a progress report to SAHPRA six-monthly.
 Copies of these SAHPRA progress reports should accompany the annual continuation report submitted to the HSREC.
-This six monthly SAHPRA progress report should not be submitted outside of this annual reporting to the HSREC, unless necessary for safety reasons. - 11.1.3.2.2 In the case of all other research, yearly continuation reports are required, unless the HSREC deems the project to be of particularly high risk and requests more frequent progress reports. - 11.1.3.2.3 The HSREC continuation report form should be used for the purposes of this submission. - 11.1.3.2.4 The continuation report should contain sufficient information to allow the reviewer to conduct a substantive and meaningful review of the progress of the project, including any challenges or problems encountered. - 11.1.3.2.5 Protocol amendments may not be submitted with the continuation report.
+This six-monthly SAHPRA progress report should not be submitted outside of this annual report to the HSREC unless necessary for safety reasons. - 11.1.3.2.2 In the case of all other research, yearly continuation reports are required unless the HSREC deems the project to be of particularly high risk and requests more frequent progress reports. - 11.1.3.2.3 The HSREC continuation report form should be used for the purpose of this submission. - 11.1.3.2.4 The continuation report should contain sufficient information to allow the reviewer to conduct a substantive and meaningful review of the progress of the project, including any challenges or problems encountered. - 11.1.3.2.5 Protocol amendments may not be submitted with the continuation report.
 The amendment may only follow after the continuation report has been submitted and approved.
-These 2 processes are managed separately. - 11.1.3.2.6 For multi-centre studies the information in the continuation report must pertain specifically to local (UFS) sites.
-A site-specific continuation report must be submitted annually, for ethics approval, using the HSREC continuation report form. - 11.1.3.2.7 Copies of published abstracts, may be submitted as attachments, if appropriate and self-explanatory. - 11.1.3.2.8 Information that must be included in the continuation report: - 11.1.3.2.8.1 For multi-site studies: For each of the reporting requirements listed below, the principal investigator must report specifically for the local site(s), while putting these local reports into perspective by reporting them relative to the larger study; - 11.1.3.2.8.2 the number of participants recruited; - 11.1.3.2.8.3 a summary of any unexpected problems and available information regarding adverse events (in many cases, such a summary could be a simple brief statement that there have been no unexpected problems and that adverse events have occurred at the expected frequency and level of severity as documented in the research protocol, the informed consent document and any investigator brochure);
+These two (2) processes are managed separately. - 11.1.3.2.6 For multi-centre studies, the information in the continuation report must pertain specifically to local (UFS) sites.
+A site-specific continuation report must be submitted annually for ethics approval using the HSREC continuation report form. - 11.1.3.2.7 Copies of published abstracts may be submitted as attachments, if appropriate and as self-explanatory. - 11.1.3.2.8 Information that must be included in the continuation report: - 11.1.3.2.8.1 For multi-site studies: For each of the reporting requirements listed below, the principal investigator must report specifically for the local site(s) while putting these local reports into perspective by reporting them relative to the larger study; - 11.1.3.2.8.2 the number of participants recruited; - 11.1.3.2.8.3 a summary of any unexpected problems and available information regarding adverse events (in many cases, such a summary could be a simple brief statement that there have been no unexpected problems and that adverse events have occurred at the expected frequency and level of severity as documented in the research protocol, the informed consent document and any investigator brochure); - 11.1.3.2.8.4 a summary of any withdrawal of participants from the research since the last HSREC review; - 11.1.3.2.8.5 a summary of any complaints about the research since the last HSREC review; a summary of any recent literature that may be relevant to the research and any amendments or modifications to the research since the last HSREC review; any relevant multi-centre trial reports;